🎮

 TRIMUI Smart Pro becomes much easier to judge once it is forced into the same room as CB408, GAMEMT E6 Plus, and RGB10MAX3.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 TRIMUI Smart Pro versus CB408 is interesting because closest match is the obvious angle.
-Compared with TRIMUI Smart Pro, CB408 makes the more obvious play for readers who care about closest match.
+If TRIMUI Smart Pro feels almost right but not quite, CB408 is the sort of nearby detour that can completely change the shortlist.
 CB408 is tracked around 80.0.
 Its overall rating is ⭐️⭐️⭐️⭐️⭐️½.
-That said, tRIMUI Smart Pro versus GAMEMT E6 Plus is interesting because closest match is the obvious angle.
-That said, compared with TRIMUI Smart Pro, GAMEMT E6 Plus makes the more obvious play for readers who care about closest match.
-GAMEMT E6 Plus is tracked around 75.0.
-From another angle, tRIMUI Smart Pro versus RGB10MAX3 is interesting because closest match is the obvious angle.
-If TRIMUI Smart Pro feels almost right but not quite, RGB10MAX3 is the sort of nearby detour that can completely change the shortlist.
+From another angle, tRIMUI Smart Pro versus GAMEMT E6 Plus is interesting because closest match is the obvious angle.
+GAMEMT E6 Plus sits close enough to TRIMUI Smart Pro to make the comparison meaningful, but different enough to sharpen the buying decision.
+In practice, gAMEMT E6 Plus is tracked around 75.0.
+That said, tRIMUI Smart Pro versus RGB10MAX3 is interesting because closest match is the obvious angle.
+That said, if TRIMUI Smart Pro feels almost right but not quite, RGB10MAX3 is the sort of nearby detour that can completely change the shortlist.
 RGB10MAX3 is tracked around 90.0.

 A handheld earns a place in the shortlist when it can survive comparison without needing excuses.
 That is the standard this section is really applying.